CLI

 For an example of implementing this in code see this example

-$ [FullPathToFile]\u0003[FileContents]\u0003[FullPathToFile]\u0003[FileContents]\u0003 | dotnet csharpier --pipe-multiple-files
+$ [FullPathToFile]\u0003[FileContents]\u0003[FullPathToFile]\u0003[FileContents]\u0003 | csharpier --pipe-multiple-files

 public class ClassName